-Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at August 31, 2016, February 29, 2016, February 28, 2015 and February 28, 2014 was composed of \$299.5 million, \$302.7 million, \$296.9 million and \$301.3 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
+Our investment in the subordinated notes of Saratoga CLO represents a first loss position in a portfolio that, at November 30, 2016, February 29, 2016, February 28, 2015 and February 28, 2014 was composed of \$297.5 million, \$302.7 million, \$296.9 million and \$301.3 million, respectively, in aggregate principal amount of predominantly senior secured first lien term loans.
 This investment is subject to unique risks.
 (See "Risk Factors-Our investment in Saratoga CLO constitutes a leveraged investment in a portfolio of predominantly senior secured first lien term loans and is subject to additional risks and volatility").
 We do not consolidate the Saratoga CLO portfolio in our consolidated financial statements.
 Accordingly, the metrics below do not include the underlying Saratoga CLO portfolio investments.
-However, at August 31, 2016 and February 29, 2016, \$289.5 million or 99.5% and \$283.3 million or 99.4%, respectively, of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and there were no Saratoga CLO portfolio investments in default and one Saratoga CLO portfolio investment was in default with a fair value of \$0.8 million, respectively.
+However, at November 30, 2016 and February 29, 2016, \$286.1 million or 98.7% and \$283.3 million or 99.4%, respectively, of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and none and one Saratoga CLO portfolio investment was in default with a fair value of \$0.8 million, respectively.
+At February 28, 2015, \$291.6 million or 98.8% of the Saratoga CLO portfolio investments in terms of market value had a CMR (as defined below) color rating of green or yellow and two Saratoga CLO portfolio investments were in default with a fair value of \$2.7 million.
 For more information relating to Saratoga CLO, see the audited financial statements for Saratoga CLO included elsewhere herein.